Dan Donnelly (boxer): Donnelly's arm

 Donnelly was laid to rest, albeit briefly, at Bully's Acre, one of the city's oldest cemeteries.
 After just a few nights, grave robbers put Donnelly's body in a sack and delivered him to an eminent surgeon who paid good money for cadavers for study.
 They may even have been working to order.

 Donnelly's admirers tracked the body to the home of a surgeon by the name of Hall and threatened him with death.
-There was a quick negotiation and he agreed to give the body back as long as he could keep the right arm, the one that slew the English champions, for medical observation.
+There was a quick negotiation and he agreed to give the body back as long as he could keep the right arm for medical observation.
 The arm was preserved in red lead paint, and traveled to a medical college in Scotland where it was used by medical students for a number of years to study how all the bones worked together.

 From an Edinburgh classroom, the arm became an exhibit in a Victorian travelling circus, and it journeyed around Britain many times.
 In the early 20th century, it finally came back to Ireland.
 In 1904, a Belfast bookmaker, Hugh "Texas" McAlevey, acquired the arm and displayed it in his pub.

 The publican got tired of it and thought the grisly-looking sight might be frightening off customers, so he stuck it up in an attic.
 A betting parlor employee remembers as a teenager being told not to go up in the attic—that Donnelly's ghost was up there.

 Donnelly's arm made it back to Kilcullen in the 1950s.
 Publican Jim Byrne came up with the idea of recreating Donnelly's fight with George Cooper in the Curragh.
-The fight was promoted by bringing Donnelly's arm back to where it defeated the English opponent.
+The fight was promoted by bringing Donnelly's arm back to where it defeated Cooper.

 The pageant brought the historic contest alive again, rekindling the Dan Donnelly fire.
 It was An Tóstal, an Irish festival started at that time nationwide in an effort to promote tourism.
 Each region was encouraged to have some sort of festival to attract visitors.
 This was the genesis of the Dan Donnelly pageant.